paulfrankallan/MyBooks/README.md

 - Consideration was given to ensuring long-running tasks are performed off the main thread
 - Images sizes are chosen based on the UI component; medium for smaller list item images and large for book details view.

+### ViewModels
+ - I considered treating the details bottom sheet as it's own screen with it's own view model.
+I decided that for a small coding challenge, over-engineering with a separate ViewModel is unnecessary.

 ## Trade-offs

-### Modularization
+### Modulariation
-- The application uses a package-by-feature architecture rather than a fully modularized approach
+- The application uses a package-by-feature architecture rather than a fully modularied approach
 - This was a conscious decision for a small demo app, but would be reconsidered for a larger application
 - Benefits: Simpler build configuration, faster build times for a small app
 - Drawbacks: Less enforced separation of concerns, potential for feature coupling